Make Money Selling Old CDs, DVDs, Video games and Books

 Snaffleup is a great swapping site because you don’t need to sign up to browse around, and the search engine prioritises postcodes in your area so you can swap with those closest to you.
 While you won’t be able to make any cash by swapping you can get rid of your old games and pick up some new ones without spending any money.
 You can also start swapping on: Swapaholic and Freecycle.

-Find out how to get involved in National Clear Your Clutter Day 2016.
+Find out how to get involved in the National Clear Your Clutter campaign.